 Highlights of the exhibition include a portrait of George Washington painted by Gilbert Stuart, ca 1798, and a portrait of Charles Willson Peale painted by his son Rembrandt Peale (1812).
 Also on view is a portrait of Harriet Lee Smith (c.1841), an African American abolitionist.
 Visitors can explore a collection of over 70 photographic portraits including daguerreotypes, tintypes, and ambrotypes from the 1800s.
 Informal photographs of everyday Philadelphians, taken by students from University of the Arts, rounds out the exhibition to illustrate the informal nature of today’s portraits.

 As part of the exhibition, visitors are invited to join the portrait gallery by taking their own digital photograph behind an elaborate frame and emailing it to be included in the exhibition and on the Philadelphia History Museum’s website.
-View your photo here!
+View your photo by clicking on the image of the frame!